Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Injectivity for networks taken with power-law kinetics

-Let $Z(\bv)$ be the $m\times n$ matrix whose $i$-th row is the vector $v_{y_i\rightarrow y'_i}$.
-For example, the futile cycle with the kinetic order $\bv$ introduced in Example \ref{ex:kineticorder} gives { }

-Recall that $A$ is the $n\times m$ stoichiometric matrix (see Subsection~\ref{matrices}).
-The following proposition provides an explicit description of $\det(J_{c}(\widetilde{f}_{\kappa,\bv}))$.
+The proof is similar to the one given in \cite[Th.
+5.6]{Feliu-inj} for mass-action kinetics and it is thus omitted here.
+The following proposition provides an explicit description of $\det(J_{c}(\widetilde{f}_{\kappa,V}))$.
 It is proven for mass-action kinetics in \cite{Feliu-inj} using a different approach.
-The current proof is based on the matricial results explained in Section~\ref{matrixresults}.
+The current proof is based on the general matricial results explained in Section~\ref{matrixresults}.